marcel8168/MedTextClassification/README.md

 cd medtextclassification
 pip install .
 ```
-3. To be able to load datasets and models used in this repository first set username and api-key from kaggle (see [How to get API key](https://github.com/Kaggle/kaggle-api?tab=readme-ov-file#api-credentials))
+3. To be able to load datasets and models used in this repository first set username and API key from kaggle (see [How to get API key](https://github.com/Kaggle/kaggle-api?tab=readme-ov-file#api-credentials))
 ```shell
 # linux
 export KAGGLE_USERNAME=xxxxxxxxxxxxxx